The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 Mueller's indictment last week of Russian operatives showed the extent of the preparations and ingenuity that Russia's intelligence agencies used in preparing the 2016 active measures.

-That indictment alleges: Human operatives traveled to the United States to do reconnaissance years before the fact.
-Influence-mongers used information stolen about real Americans to mask their identities.
+That indictment alleges that human operatives traveled to the United States to do reconnaissance years before the fact.
+Influencemongers used information stolen about real Americans to mask their identities.
 They sometimes connected to the Internet using a virtual private network that enabled them to appear to be inside the U.S. and so on.

-There are more than 100 Russian intelligence officers or other agents running around the United States, as the the head of counterintelligence for the U.S. spy agencies told NPR in late 2016.
+There are more than 100 Russian intelligence officers or other agents running around the United States, as the head of counterintelligence for the U.S. spy agencies told NPR in late 2016.
 (And those are just the ones he knows about.)
 So whatever the Russian intelligence agencies — the GRU, the foreign intelligence SVR or the more domestic-focused FSB — want to do, their people are likely already here in the U.S. doing it.

 The most optimistic view is the one held by people such as Sen. Jim Risch, R-Idaho, who say the simple expectation of an attack has already spoiled how effective it could be.